MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Restore-MgBetaDriveItemVersion.md

 Restore a previous version of a DriveItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the file.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Restore-MgDriveItemVersion](/powershell/module/Microsoft.Graph.Files/Restore-MgDriveItemVersion?view=graph-powershell-1.0)

 ## SYNTAX